ponceedi000/201-reading-notes/401-growth-mindset.md

   * It's difficult
   * It requires good goals
 #### Summary:
-- Although coding everyday is beneficial, coding in your comfort zone will always limit who you are as a Developer.
-It's important to self reflect everyday and identify where you could improve!
+- Although coding every day is beneficial, coding in your comfort zone will always limit who you are as a Developer.
+It's important to self-reflect every day and identify where you could improve!

 ### [Carol Dweck on the Growth Mindset](https://www.ted.com/talks/carol_dweck_the_power_of_believing_that_you_can_improve?language=en)

 - Failure Grade V.S.
 Not Yet Grade
-  * The way we use words and terminology in accordanance with the General Education System can actually cause negative or positive physcological affects.
+  * The way we use words and terminology in  accordance  with the General Education System can actually cause negative or positive phycological affects.
     * Instead telling a student they failed, try telling them they haven't solved it ***yet***!
 - Praising Yet
   * > Praising the process that kids engage in, their effort strategies, their focus, the perseverance, their improvement.